BionStt/PubSubChat/README.md

 ### Flow Overview

-Below the overview of how the flow look like on a high level diagram when client connects, send message and disconnects.
+Below the overview of how the flow look like on a high level diagram.
+There are three methods here being triggered by the client, this is when connects, send message and disconnects.

 ![Flow](http://gdurl.com/vVss)